Glossary

 What is a good ACoS on Amazon?

 It depends on your margins and goals.
-A 15% ACoS might be great for a high-margin product but unsustainable for a low-margin one.
+A 15 percent ACoS might be great for a high-margin product but unsustainable for a low-margin one.
 The real question is whether your ad spend generates profitable sales after accounting for all costs — not whether ACoS hits an arbitrary target.

 What is the difference between ACoS and TACoS?